Michael Sarrazin: Career

 He starred in the youth dramas The Pursuit of Happiness (1971) with Barbara Hershey and Believe in Me (1971) with Bisset.
-He supported Henry Fonda and Paul Newman in Sometimes a Great Notion (1970), then did The Groundstar Conspiracy (1972) at Universal.
+He supported Henry Fonda and Paul Newman in Sometimes a Great Notion (1970), then co-starred with George Peppard in The Groundstar Conspiracy (1972) at Universal.

-Sarrazin supported James Coburn in Harry in Your Pocket (1973) and received excellent reviews for the television film Frankenstein: The True Story (1973).
+Sarrazin supported James Coburn and Walter Pidgeon in Harry in Your Pocket (1973) and received excellent reviews for the television film Frankenstein: The True Story (1973).
 He appeared as Barbra Streisand's husband in the screwball comedy For Pete's Sake (1974).

 He then starred with Margot Kidder and Jennifer O'Neill in The Reincarnation of Peter Proud (1975), about a man doomed to die the same kind of death twice.

-Sarrazin went to Europe to star opposite Ursula Andress in the sex comedy The Loves and Times of Scaramouche (1976).
-He starred in The Gumball Rally (1976), then had lead roles in the Iran-shot film Caravans (1978), the Canadian mystery thriller Double Negative (1980), and the vigilante crime drama Fighting Back (1982).
+That film was a critical and box office failure and damaged his Hollywood career.
+Sarrazin went to Europe to star opposite Ursula Andress in the sex comedy The Loves and Times of Scaramouche (1976), which was another failure.
+He starred in The Gumball Rally (1976).
+He co-starred with Anthony Quinn and Jennifer O'Neill in the Iran-shot film Caravans (1978), which was a huge box office disaster.
+He then starred Canadian mystery thriller Double Negative (1980).
 He hosted the April 15, 1978 episode of Saturday Night Live.

 Sarrazin increasingly shifted to television work.
-He starred in Beulah Land (1980) and The Seduction (1982) and had a supporting role in Fighting Back (1982).
+He had supporting roles in Beulah Land (1980), The Seduction (1982) with Morgan Fairchild and Andrew Stevensk and vigilante crime drama Fighting Back (1982).
 He also appeared in Joshua Then and Now (1985), the Star Trek: Deep Space Nine episode "The Quickening" (1996) and The Outer Limits episodes "I Hear You Calling" (1996) and "The Other Side" (1999).